 Depositions do not form part of the South African system, and the High Court Rules do not make provisions for depositions.
-Witness statements are not required in terms of the High Court Rules except the summary of expert testimony as referred to in question 3.6 above prior to the trial.
+Witness statements are not required in terms of the High Court Rules except where expert testimony, as referred to in question 3.6 above, is concerned.